threadi/wp-personio-integration-light/readme.txt

 * Fixed language setting for taxonomies

 = 2.5.5 =
+* Added possibility to use templates for job description in frontend
+* Updates description block to use different template-driven layouts for it
 * Optimized paths for plugin-files to prevent error in WP CLI